Linkaan/Fagelmatare/INSTALL.md

 Make sure you have installed and configured tiny core linux on the slave RPi as described in the [Installing tiny core linux](#installing-tiny-core-linux) section.

-Again if you are using a RPi zero as the slave you must have a USB ethernet adapter, however it is much easier to just configure the slave on the master RPi so that you can use ethernet.
+Again for the following procedures if you are using a RPi zero as the slave you must have a USB ethernet adapter, however it is much easier to just configure the slave on the master RPi so that you can use ethernet.
+However, after setting up network over usb you can switch to the RPi zero.

 ### Setting up network over usb

+This step is only viable if you use the RPi zero.
+Otherwise you must use a crossover ethernet cable to connect to the master which isn't covered in this guide.

 SSH into the slave RPi and mount the boot directory:
 ```bash